Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 writeln("truth = ", truth);

 // we use `truth` to create the indices, `iv`, into the compressed array
+// `+ scan truth - truth` is essentially creating an exclusive scan
 // note: `iv[truth] = [0, 1, 2, 3]`
 var iv = + scan truth - truth;
 writeln("iv = ", iv);